-Upshot is an online application designed and operated by the Football Foundation Group (registered company number 4202574) (the “Foundation”, “we”, “us”).
-The Foundation is committed to protecting your privacy.
+Upshot Systems CIC, a private company limited by guarantee with registered company number 13016591 (“Upshot”, “we”, “us”).
+Upshot respects your privacy and is committed to protecting your personal data.
 At all times we aim to respect any personal information you share with us, or that we receive from others, and keep it safe.
 This Privacy Statement (“Statement”) sets out our data processing practices and your rights and options regarding the ways in which your personal information is used and collected (including through our dedicated Upshot website – http://www.upshot.org.uk/).

 This Statement contains important information about your personal rights to privacy.
 Please read it carefully to understand how we use your personal information.